Dfte/Discovery/README.md

  - Add Http screenshot
  - Parse output of searchsploit results
  - Add UDP scans
- - Add the possibility to use modules with a list of domains (to gather emails for multiples domains for example)
+ - Add the possibility to use some modules with a list of domains (will be done for --subbrute/--sublist, and --harvest but not for --gather because they are 80% chances we got blocked by google, tho i might implement it when i'll find a way to bypass googles captacha)